 First metatarsophalangeal joint

-Cervical and lumbar spinal OA may lead to myelopathy or radiculopathy.
+Cervical and lumbar spinal osteoarthritis may lead to myelopathy or radiculopathy.
 However, the clinical signs of myelopathy are usually mild.
 Lumbar spinal stenosis may cause lower back or leg pain that is worsened by walking (neurogenic claudication, sometimes called pseudoclaudication) or back extension.
 Radiculopathy can be prominent but is less common because the nerve roots and ganglia are well protected.
 Insufficiency of the vertebral arteries, infarction of the spinal cord, and dysphagia due to esophageal impingement by cervical osteophytes occasionally occur.
-Symptoms and signs caused by OA in general may also derive from subchondral bone, ligamentous structures, synovium, periarticular bursae, capsules, muscles, tendons, disks, and periosteum, all of which are pain sensitive.
+Symptoms and signs caused by osteoarthritis in general may also derive from subchondral bone, ligamentous structures, synovium, periarticular bursae, capsules, muscles, tendons, disks, and periosteum, all of which are pain sensitive.
 Venous pressure may increase within the subchondral bone marrow and cause pain (sometimes called bone angina).

-Hip OA causes gradual loss of range of motion and is most often symptomatic during weight-bearing activities.
+Hip osteoarthritis causes gradual loss of range of motion and is most often symptomatic during weight-bearing activities.
 Pain may be felt in the inguinal area or greater trochanter or referred to the thigh and knee.

 Diagnosis of Osteoarthritis